|Nutrition Facts (per serving)|

 When making jam at home, it's important that you have very clean ingredients.
 Fruit jams are naturally acidic, so you don't have to worry as much about possible contamination.
 Still, it's better to be safe than sorry.
 Follow the directions carefully and always use clean equipment.

 We have found that mechanical cherry pitters work best when preparing this fruit.
 Just make sure that every time you remove a pit you see it or hear the sound of the pit plopping into the dish.
 You do not want pits in jam!
-Our favorite and the one we use is this version from Prepworks you can buy on Amazon that pits six cherries at a time.
+Our favorite and the one we use is the version from Prepworks that pits six cherries at a time.

 - 3 cups bing cherries (chopped)